 Why is patient + staff loyalty under so much pressure?

 A lot has happened regarding health services in the past few years.
 Primarily when it comes to patients, attitudes are shifting.
 This has to do with new expectations and increased competition in the health services market.
 Consumer-centric companies like drug stores, retailers and digital health companies are attempting to grab some of those healthcare dollars.
 Seeing a more accessible version of care from new providers on the scene leads patients to expect a different type of care—and better communication around costs.

 Patients have always worried about medical bills, but the fear of being unable to pay a bill or meet the deductible can cause a patient to leave a provider and look elsewhere for care.
 Losing just one patient is a huge revenue loss.
 A recent study from the Health Management Academy estimates that the lifetime value of a patient averages around $1.4 million.

-Add to that, 51% will skip necessary medical care due to cost, according to the Kaiser Family Foundation.
+Add to that, 51% of adults aged 30 to 49 will skip necessary medical care due to cost, according to the Kaiser Family Foundation.
 Cherry-picking services based on price is also a revenue loss.

 “With already thinning margins, that has a significant risk to revenue,” said Heather Kawamoto, vice president of product strategy at Waystar.
 “If it’s too hard for patients to engage, then patients may start to look elsewhere for care.”

 While considering how to improve the patient’s financial experience, it is also important to help manage frustrations on the operational side.
 A Gallup poll found that employees who say they often or always have enough time to complete their work are 70% less likely to experience high burnout.